cjfoss-au/spsdocker/README.md

-This is my own docker image of the Shairport Sync project.
+This is my own docker image of Shairport Sync.

 https://github.com/mikebrady/shairport-sync